 - Rental Housing Mediation Board

-The Rental Housing Mediation Task Force was established by the former Community Relations Commission in February 1976 and was staffed by volunteers.
+The Rental Housing Mediation Board was established by resolution in 2015.
+Formerly known as the Rental Housing Mediation Task Force, it was originally established by the former Community Relations Commission in February 1976 and staffed by volunteers.

 - Santa Barbara Arts and Crafts Show Advisory Committee

 The Santa Barbara Arts and Crafts Show is a long standing tradition along the Santa Barbara waterfront.
 Established in 1965 by local artists and sponsored by the City of Santa Barbara’s Parks and Recreation Department since 1966, the show is now the only continuous, non-juried art festival of original drawings, paintings, graphics, sculpture, crafts, and photography in the world.